NeilEcosse/dirty_data_project_neil_allan/README.md

 ## Part 1

-We were given the choice of three files to work on - I chose one containing seabird observation data.
+We were given the choice of three files to work on - I chose one containing **seabird observation data**.

 This can be found in the folder **task3**